Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 }
 ```

-### Azure_ClientGenerator_Core_Internal_getInternal
+### Azure_ClientGenerator_Core_Internal_publicOnly

-- Endpoint: `get /azure/client-generator-core/internal/getInternal`
+- Endpoint: `get /azure/client-generator-core/internal/public`

-This ia an internal operation.
-The operation should be generated but not exposed.
+This scenario contains a public operation.
+It should be generatated and exported.
 Expected query parameter: name=<any string>
 Expected response body: